4b11b4/vai-community-group/site/content/about.md

-About Vai CG
+# About Vai CG

-“We are not separated by land, but we are connected by water” – anonymous
+### “We are not separated by land, but connected by water” – anonymous

 Vai is a word meaning water.
 Vai/Water unites and connects our Pacific Islander communities together.